-By timothy from Slashdot's don't-blame-me-I-voted-for-kodos department
+By Roblimo from Slashdot's let-me-in-let-me-in-by-the-hair-on-my-chinny-chin-chin department

-By Roblimo from Slashdot's extending-emergency-broadcasts-to-people-who-can't-hear-them department
+By Soulskill from Slashdot's you-wouldn't-download-a-car? department

 An anonymous reader writes: Local Motors solicits design ideas through crowdsourcing, allows anyone to use open source software to contribute ideas, and then 3D prints car bodies according to the chosen specs in a matter of days.
 To prove they mean business, Local Motors 3D-printed a car on the floor of the Detroit Auto Show last week.
 "It took 44 hours to print the Strati’s 212 layers.
 Once 3D printing is complete, the Strati moves to a Thermwood CNC router—a computer-controlled cutting machine that mills the finer details—before undergoing the final assembly process, which adds the drivetrain, electrical components, wiring, tires, gauges, and a showroom-ready paint job."